-2 Exams (2 @ 15 points each; 30 points total)
+2 Exams (30%)

 • Exams are non-cumulative and will be administered covering information based on the lectures, assigned readings, videos, and discussion posts.
 Exams may include multiple-choice, true-false, matching, and short answer.
-Exams will be timed and open/available for a 72-hour window.
+Exams will be timed and open/available for a 24-hour window.